-- Enquiries on author/title, subjects, local studies, genealogy, community information, literacy / ESL resources, community language resources - Questions of fact (or requests for help in finding facts) - General requests for help, such as catalogue searches, database and internet searches or readers' advising - Requests for information and referral (e.g. questions about agency services or people in the community who provide specific help or services).
+- Enquiries on author/title, subjects, local studies, genealogy, community information, literacy / ESL resources, community language resources - Questions of fact (or requests for help in finding facts) - General requests for help, such as catalogue searches, database and internet searches, accessing electronic resources and bring your own device (BYOD) technology assistance or readers' advisory - Requests for information and referral (e.g. questions about agency services or people in the community who provide specific help or services).